Management Response

 Responsible Deadline Status Comments

 Distinctly define UN Women’s approach to the HDP nexus by leveraging the opportunity of the new Global Strategic Plan development, and drawing on lessons learnt in relation ongoing programming in crisis contexts under SN/AWP.
-SPF Team HA 2025/12 Initiated In October 2025, programmatic guidance and technical support have been provided by the HA section for the development of Strategic Notes in countries like Sudan, Uganda, Ethiopia, Somalia complementing capacities under SPFIII.
+SPF Team HA 2025/12 Completed In October 2025, programmatic guidance and technical support have been provided by the HA section for the development of Strategic Notes in countries like Sudan, Uganda, Ethiopia, Somalia complementing capacities under SPFIII.
 The main objective is to guide the implementation of UN Women’s approach across the HDP continuum.
 Similarly, there has been provision of technical support for all regional Strategic Notes to ensure visibility of UN Women’s approaches across the HDP continuum, guiding strategic partnerships with local actors and UN agencies and resource mobilization for the achievement of strategic GEEWG priorities in crises.
 The objective is also to ensure alignment with the new Global Strategic Plan 2026-2029.

 Recommendation: Invest further in long-term programme development processes - drawing on UN Women Gender Equality Accelerators - to ensure that UN Women remains relevant in the changing context, particularly in innovative programming areas that utilise thematic synergies.
 This includes the intersection of WPS, HA and DRR (with links between reconstruction and WEE as well as resilience, protection, human rights and local leadership related interventions).
 This should enable UN Women to be more adaptable in a changing funding landscape.